-Coming out of turn one, another driver crossed into Dixson's path.
+Sometimes, life comes at us 100 miles per hour.
+Obstacles that appear out of nowhere turn our world upside down.
+The same thing happens to Indy car drivers.
+In May 2017, Scott Dixon’s life was saved by letting go.
+Coming out of turn one, another driver crossed into Dixon’s path.
 He had no control over his car.
 He was powerless to avoid a collision.
 His only course of action was to let go of the steering wheel.

-Dixon's crash wasn't the only one of the day.
-Each time cars collided, the commentators repeated the same phrase, "All he could do is just let go of the wheel."
+Dixon’s crash wasn’t the only one of the day.
+The commentators repeated the same phrase, “All he could do is just let go of the wheel.”
 One of the racers even described himself as a passenger in his crashing car.

 When Life Spins Out Of Control

-AA's 12 Steps are so powerful that many other groups including Al-Anon use them to guide their recovery.
-Step 1 says, "We admitted we were powerless over alcohol—that our lives had become unmanageable."
+AA’s 12 Steps are so powerful that many other groups including Al-Anon use them to guide their recovery.
+In Step 1, we admit we were powerless over alcohol.
+Our lives are unmanageable.”